luisCossio/GeneticProgramming/genetic_programming/README.md

 ## Description

-Implementation of genetic programming for the task of finding an aproximation of a function and to solve the problema of des chiffres et des lettres.
-Contains 2 excecutabls that show the result of the genetic programming in their respective task.
+Implementation of genetic programming for the task of finding an approximation of a function and to solve the problem of des chiffres et des lettres.
+Contains 2 executables that show the result of the genetic programming in their respective task.